snowball-tech/glacier/README.md

   [Semantic Release](https://github.com/semantic-release/semantic-release) that
   allows to publish multiple packages.
   It also provide the commit rules for generating changelog and create releases.

-- **[utils](./packages/utils)**: an utility package that contains many utilities, helpers and functions that are used in other packages and/or applications.

 ### TypeScript